-Devices like Xilinx Zynq or Microchip PolarFire give us the possibility to mix in a single design a high level OS like Linux and a fast device like FPGA.
-For signal processing, or even data science, is very interesting to acquire an event at rates of several tens of megasamples per second, and then, hundreds of microseconds later, all this data is available on the DDR to be processed from python or C++ algorithm.
+Devices like Xilinx Zynq or Microchip PolarFire give us the possibility to mix in a single design a high-level OS like Linux and a fast device like FPGA.
+For signal processing, or even data science, is very interesting to acquire an event at rates of several tens of mega samples per second, and then, hundreds of microseconds later, all this data is available on the DDR to be processed from python or C++ algorithm.
 This kind of devices allow us to perform processing at the edge.
-Obviously, the APU inside this devices are limited in terms of power consumption, which is related of the processing power, but in most cases will be enough.
-On the other hand, in cases where a high performance processing is needed, this devices allow us to preprocess data to improve the transmission to powerful servers.
-In both cases, we will need to store data on the same board that data is acquired, and the speed of the interface used to transfer data from DDR to the non volatile memory will determine the speed what we will be ready to acquire the next event.
+The APU inside these devices is limited in terms of power consumption, which is related to the processing power, but in most cases will be enough.
+On the other hand, in cases where high-performance processing is needed, these devices allow us to preprocess data to improve the transmission to powerful servers.
+In both cases, we will need to store data on the same board that data is acquired, and the speed of the interface used to transfer data from DDR to the nonvolatile memory will determine the speed what which we will be ready to acquire the next event.

-Zynq devices has a lot of interfaces, including gigabit interfaces on the ports GTX, GTH or GTR.
-These ports can act as Sata interface, USB3.0, PCIe, and is this last one which we will use to communicate an NVME SSD hard disk.
+Zynq devices have a lot of interfaces, including gigabit interfaces on the ports GTX, GTH or GTR.
+These ports can act as Sata interface, USB3.0, PCIe, and is the last one that we will use to communicate an NVME SSD hard disk.

-Before start with the design, we have to take care on the SSD we will connect.
-In this case I will use the Trenz TE0802 board, which has a m.2 connector.
-For this connector we can find SSD with SATA interface and PCI Express interface.
-In this case I will use a PCI Express SSD.
+Before starting with the design, we have to take care of the SSD we will connect.
+In this case, I will use the Trenz TE0802 board, which has an M.2 connector.
+For this connector, we can find SSD with SATA interface and PCI Express interface.
+In this case, I will use a PCI Express SSD.

 On the Zynq configuration, we have to configure as PCIe interface the GT Lane0 on this board.
 If you are using a different board, you have to verify which lane is used.
-Also, m.2 connectors can manage up to 4 gigabit lanes, and we only will use one, so the speed both read and write will be decreased at least by 4.
+Also, M.2 connectors can manage up to 4 Gigabit lanes, and we only will use one, so the speed of both read and writing will be decreased by at least by 4.

 Once we have the configuration done, we have to verify the design, generate the bitstream and export the hardware to use it in Petalinux build.